Although Cybis never created any sort of “maritime collection”, a selection of their sculptures do fit into a seagoing theme – so, why not?

 During the 1990s Cybis issued three size versions of the same dolphin which is part of Arion.
 (See Upsize Downsize if you are interested in how porcelain is up- and down-scaled.)
-All are open editions shown on the current Cybis site, listed simply as Dolphin followed by (small), (medium) or (large).
-The dimensions and prices are: Small 3.25” h x 5” w at $195; Medium [shown in photo] 4.5” h x 6” w at $295; and Large 5.25” h x 7” w at $395.
+All were open editions shown on the 2009 Cybis website, listed simply as Dolphin followed by (small), (medium) or (large).
+The dimensions and prices were: Small 3.25” h x 5” w at $195; Medium [shown in photo] 4.5” h x 6” w at $295; and Large 5.25” h x 7” w at $395.

-Dolphin, Sitting on Tail is the same sculpture but this time in a vertical orientation.
-It too is an open edition.
-It is 5.25” high which means it is probably the Small size Dolphin, and is currently priced at $395.
+Dolphin, Sitting on Tail is the same sculpture/mold but this time in a vertical orientation.
+It too was an open edition.
+It is 5.25” high which means it is probably the Small size Dolphin, and was $395 from Cybis.

 The adorable Baby Harp Seal ‘Arctic Pup’ was introduced in 1984 as an open edition; he is 4” high.
 Originally Cybis called him Arctic Pup ‘A.P.’ but quickly realized that this could too easily be confused with the abbreviation for an artist’s proof… hence his name revision.
-He still appears on the Cybis site for $195.
+He last appeared on the Cybis site for $195.

-Also in the marine mammal department we have Walrus ‘Wellington’ who was introduced in 1983 as an open edition.
+Also in the marine mammal department we have Walrus ‘Wellington’ who was introduced in 1983 as an open edition for $150.
 He is 4.5” high and as long.
-His issue price was $150 and he is still listed on the current Cybis site for $250.

 But here we have a very special – in fact he’s one of a kind – Walrus dressed in a natty sailor costume.
 You can just about see, in the second photo, his name (“Joe”) on the left breast.
 Joe the Skipper Walrus was a special gift made by the Cybis artists to the studio’s owner, Joseph Chorlton, for his 62nd birthday.
 The inscription on the underside reads “Happy Birthday to our Skipper from the Cybis Crew 11-11-85”.
 They all knew how much he loved sailing, hence the walrus’ nautical motif.
 This charming fellow then resided in Mr. Chorlton’s office at the studio for more than 25 years.